great-expectations/great_expectations/docs/docusaurus/docs/core/data_quality/01_schema.md

 nuances:

 **1. `expect_column_to_exist`**:
 Ensures the presence of a specified column in your dataset.
-This is fundamental for validating that critical columns required for downstream processing are not missing.
+This Expectation is foundational for schema validation, verifying that critical columns are included, thus preventing data processing errors due to missing fields.

 ```python
 dataset.expect_column_to_exist("sender_account_number")
 ```

-*Why use it?*
+*Use Case*: Ideal during data ingestion or integration of multiple data sources to ensure that essential fields are present before proceeding with downstream processing.

-Missing columns can lead to failures in subsequent data processing steps.
-Use this Expectation to prevent downstream issues caused by missing essential columns.
+*Pro Tip*: Implement this Expectation early in your data pipeline to catch missing columns as soon as possible, minimizing downstream errors and rework.

 **2. `expect_column_values_to_be_in_type_list`**:
 Ensures that the values in a specified column are of types listed in a given type list.
 This